The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 - Regular eating of bone marrow (possibly in soup) is especially recommended.

 - Consuming Iodine regularly is essential for proper thyroid function.
 (The easiest way is by consuming Himalayan pink salt.)

-- It is recommended to consume foods containing sulfur such as Himalayan (black) salt, avocado, onion, garlic, broccoli, cabbage, cauliflower, and kale to strengthen the immune system.
+- Consuming foods containing sulfur, such as Himalayan (black) salt, avocado, onion, garlic, broccoli, cabbage, cauliflower, and kale, is recommended to strengthen the immune system.

 Dense and heavy bread is much more satisfying.

 - Sprouted bread is most recommended for everyone.
 Sprouting releases enzymes that break the grain shell.
 Sprouted bread has low gluten and is much easier to digest because enzymes start breaking the grain shell. (which is hard to digest.
 Sprout's bread is moist due to the germination process and therefore requires heating in the toaster.

 - Low-calorie bread is less dense and weighs less.
 Heavy bread makes you feel full faster.

 - Paradoxically, it also does not lead to weight loss.
 Light bread is the bread that has been especially puffed.
 To do this, gluten flour, stabilizers, sugar, and acids are added to the flour to prevent the light bread from falling apart.
 Although low in calories, light bread is not satisfying and is mainly highly industrialized.
 The argument that only natural materials are used does not stand the test of reality.
 The healthy bread is heavy!
 They are very satisfying and healthier.